strimzi/proposals/050-Kafka-Node-Pools.md

 ### Stretch clusters

-There seems to be increased demand Kafka clusters stretched across multiple Kubernetes clusters.
+There seems to be increased demand for Kafka clusters stretched across multiple Kubernetes clusters.
 Apache Kafka itself has latency limitations and might not run well when stretched over distant clusters with big latency.
 But there are many use cases where stretched clusters might be useful.
 For example:

-* When running closely colocated Kubernetes clusters
+* When running closely co-located Kubernetes clusters
-* When migrating from old Kubernetes cluster to new Kubernetes cluster
+* When migrating from an old Kubernetes cluster to a new Kubernetes cluster

 ## Proposal

-This proposal suggests introduction of Kafka _node pools_.
+To resolve the issues inherent with the current implementation of Strimzi, this proposal suggests the introduction of Kafka _node pools_.
 _Node pools_ are groups of Kafka nodes which will have the same configuration.
 A Kafka cluster can consist of one or more pools.
 Each node pool can belong to only one Kafka cluster.